Particular/docs.particular.net/transports/azure-storage-queues/native-integration_sending_asq_[7,8).partial.md

 Azure Storage Queues lacks native header support.
 NServiceBus solves this by wrapping headers and the message body in a custom envelope structure.
 This envelope is serialized using the configured [serializer](/nservicebus/serialization) for the endpoint before being sent.

-Creating this envelope can cause unneeded complexity should headers not be needed for example in native integration scenarios.
-For this reason Version 7.1 and above support configuring a custom envelop unwrapper.
+Creating this envelope can cause unnecessary complexity if headers are not be needed, for example, in native integration scenarios.
+For this reason NServiceBus.Transport.AzureStorageQueues version 7.1 and above support configuring a custom envelop unwrapper.

 The snippet below shows custom unwrapping logic that enables both NServiceBus formatted and plain JSON messages to be consumed.